luchsonice/2024_MLOps_1/reports/README.md

 >
 > Answer:

 In the project we used branches, we used these when we were working at different parts, to both protect the main and also so it was easier when different people were implementing different parts.
-We would therefor also use pull request, however to make it easier the pull request would only contain one new feature.
+We would therefore also use pull request, however to make it easier the pull request would only contain one new feature.
 This helped making sure that we did not have to many branches at once but also making mering the branches with main easier, since it would only be a few new things.
 When a pull request was done we would look it over and also try the code to ensure it worked.

 ### Question 10